-Note that low-pass, band-pass, high-pass and band-stop/notch filters will not have gain controls as they’re designed to completely eliminate frequencies above; above and below; below, and between cutoff frequencies, respectively.
+Note that low-pass, band-pass, high-pass, and band-stop/notch filters will not have gain controls as they’re designed to eliminate frequencies above, above and below, below, and between cutoff frequencies, respectively.

 Quality Factor (Q)

-The quality factor (known simply as “Q”) is a dimensionless value equal to the ratio of the centre/resonant frequency to the bandwidth of the filter.
+The quality factor (known simply as “Q”) is a dimensionless value equal to the ratio of the centre/resonant frequency to the filter’s bandwidth.